jylisadoney/intro-excel-2/1-advancedfunctions.md

 ### Practice the CONCATENATE Function
 Let's navigate to `Sheet 1` and practice the `CONCATENATE` function on the `Salesperson` column.

-Right now, the data in the `Salesperson` columns appears as `last-name, first-name`.
+Right now, the data in the `Salesperson` column appears as `last-name, first-name`.
 We can use the `CONCATENATE` function to make the worksheet more visually appealing by changing the data in this column to `first-name last-name`

 This requires six steps:
 1. [Insert a new column](#insert-a-new-column)